Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

-# Simulation Studies for ZIP-LPCM-MFM
+# Simulation Studies for ZI-LPCM-MFM

-This tutorial includes the coding for the two simulation studies illusrated in the paper **"A Zero-Inflated Latent Position Cluster Model with Mixture of Finite Mixtures" (ZIP-LPCM-MFM)**.
+This tutorial includes the coding for the two simulation studies illusrated in the paper **"A Zero-Inflated Latent Position Cluster Model with Mixture of Finite Mixtures" (ZI-LPCM-MFM)**.

 Recall here that we have two different scenarios within each simulation study.
 The **scenario 1** in the **first simulation study (SS1)** focuses on a network randomly generated from a **zero-inflated Poisson latent position cluster model (ZIP-LPCM)** while the **scenario 2** works on a network randomly generated from a **Poisson latent position cluster model (Pois-LPCM)**.
 In our **second simulation study (SS2)**, we mainly focus on the networks randomly generated from the **zero-inflated Poisson stochastic block model (ZIP-SBM)**, which is the one we newly proposed in [Lu, C., Durante, D., and Friel, N. [2024+], "Zero-inflated stochastic block modeling of efficiency-security tradeoffs in weighted criminal networks"]().
 The synthetic network in **scenario 2** of **SS2** is equipped with a hub while the one in **scenario 1** is not.

-We implement the supervised and unsupervised ZIP-LPCM and Pois-LPCM inference with default unusual zero probability prior setting, Beta(1,9), for each scenario following **Algorithm 1** of the **ZIP-LPCM-MFM** paper.
+We implement the supervised and unsupervised ZIP-LPCM and Pois-LPCM inference with default unusual zero probability prior setting, Beta(1,9), for each scenario following **Algorithm 1** of the **ZI-LPCM-MFM** paper.
 We also test four other different unusual zero probability prior settings for supervised ZIP-LPCM implementations, i.e., Beta(1,1), Beta(1,3), Beta(1,19) and Beta(1,99).
 These bring totally eight different implementations for each scenario of the two simulation studies that are illustrated in this tutorial.